efi1/ExonProject/README.md

 The automation infrastructure includes two clients;
 - a client which responsible for all DB interactions (create tables, insert, delete, count) and any additional sqlite command to be ran.
 - a major client which responsible for all processes and activities; insertion (two processes), ranking update process, search term api and more.
+  * this client inherits all DB client's functionality and name spaces, which then are used for its own functionalities.
-The flow of the main functions of the major client is reflect the business logic and it includes these functions:
+The flow of the main functions of the major client reflects the business logic, and it includes these functions:
 - insert_products_job -> which includes the process of inserting products to the products table.
 - insert_new_site_into_search_engine_api --> which includes the api together with the process which repsible for inserting websites into the DB tables (websites, website_products).